 No further claims can be accepted.

 A class action lawsuit was initiated against the Province of Manitoba in 2013 on behalf of those affected by the 2011 Lake Manitoba flood waters.

 In 2021, the Province of Manitoba and the class legal counsel DD West LLP reached a settlement of $85.5m that was approved by the Court of Queens Bench on January 13, 2022.

-Dependent on the volume of Claims received by the Claims Administrator, it is estimated that those eligible claimants that select Option 1 Fixed Payment option may receive their payment within one year of April 14, 2022 and for those claimants that are either first time claimers for compensation or select Option 2 Detailed Assessment on the Claim Option Form, it is estimated that those claimants may receive their payment within three years.
+Dependent on the volume of Claims received by the Claims Administrator, it is estimated that those eligible claimants that select Option 1 Fixed Payment option may receive their payment late summer of 2023, subject to unforeseen circumstances, and for those claimants that are either first time claimers for compensation or select Option 2 Detailed Assessment on the Claim Option Form, it is estimated that those claimants may receive their payment within two years.